gosh-sh/docs/docs/ethereum-L2/overview.md

 ### **for deposit to GOSH**

 When transferring assets to GOSH, `checker.sol` sends the transfer amount and coefficients `a` and `b` to the `RootTokenContract.cpp` and it calculates the commission amount.
-Then mints the wrapped tokens to the user TIP3-wallet minus the commission.
+Then mints the wrapped tokens to the user TIP-3 wallet minus the commission.
 And the commission is sent to the wallet by the commission in GOSH.

 calculated as: